What to look for in a removal service

-Before comparing specific services, it helps to know which questions actually matter.
-The removal service market has grown quickly, and marketing language can obscure real differences in coverage and methodology.
-Here is the evaluation framework we use.
+Before comparing services, it helps to know which questions matter.
+The market has grown quickly, and marketing language can obscure real differences in coverage and methodology.
+The framework we use:

 Broker coverage

-How many data broker sites does the service monitor and submit removals to?
-This is the most fundamental metric, but the number alone does not tell the full story.
-A service that covers 500 sites but includes social media platforms, review sites, and corporate directories is inflating its count.
-What matters is coverage of actual people-search and data broker sites -- the ones that aggregate and sell your personal information.
-Ask specifically about people-search sites like Spokeo, Whitepages, BeenVerified, and Radaris, not just the total number.
+How many sites does the service monitor and submit to?
+The total alone does not tell the story.
+A service that "covers 500 sites" but pads with social platforms, review sites, and corporate directories is inflating the count.
+What matters is coverage of actual people-search brokers — the ones aggregating and selling your data.
+Ask specifically about Spokeo, Whitepages, BeenVerified, and Radaris.

 Removal verification

-Does the service confirm that your data was actually removed after submitting an opt-out request?
-Many services submit the request and mark it as "done" without ever checking whether the broker complied.
-A legitimate removal service should re-scan each broker after submission to verify the profile is gone.
-This is harder than it sounds -- brokers take anywhere from 24 hours to 6 weeks to process removals -- but it is essential for knowing whether the service actually worked.
+Does the service confirm your data was actually removed after submitting a request?
+Many submit and mark "done" without checking whether the broker complied.
+A real removal service re-scans each broker after submission to verify the profile is gone.
+Harder than it sounds — brokers take 24 hours to 6 weeks to process — but essential for knowing the service worked.

 Re-monitoring and re-removal